 - Let mixture cool at room temperature.
 Transfer mixture to a tupperware container and refrigerate overnight.

-Make leftover cranberry sauce muffins with oat streusel topping with the leftovers.
+OR leftover cranberry sauce muffins with oat streusel topping.

 Check out Some of my Favourite Holiday Dishes: